ashtsang/ashtsang.github.io/_pages/teaching.md

 author_profile: true
 ---

-Undergraduate Teaching Assistant for the JHU CS department
+Undergraduate Teaching Assistant for the CS department at JHU

 Responsibilities include:
 1) Holding office hours to provide technical assistance on assignments and improving understanding of course material